jrd100110/nomogenetics/README.md

 This repository contains the foundational documents for **Nomogenetics**, a new architecture for scientific theorizing.

 > We stand at a pivotal moment.
 Our capacity to generate data outpaces our ability to synthesize it into coherent, fundamental understanding.
 Nomogenetics is the imperative to shift from a science of piecemeal description to a science of universal generative principles.
-It is the systematic endeavor to uncover the fundamental "source code" of reality, the compact, powerful, and interconnected set of generative modules from which all observable phenomena and their governing laws emerge.
+It is the systematic endeavor to uncover the fundamental source code of reality, the compact, powerful, and interconnected set of generative modules from which all observable phenomena and their governing laws emerge.

 ## The Vision: A Generative Grammar for Science